 The New Standard for College Entrance Exams

 The CLT is an online college entrance exam for 11th and 12th graders.
 Accepted at hundreds of colleges across the US, the CLT is an alternative to the SAT® and ACT®.
+Over $100 million in scholarships are tied to CLT scores annually.

 If you are a school administrator seeking to administer the CLT to your students, please visit this page for available test dates and ordering instructions.